Public Law 119-88 (05/04/2026)

 Grant terms

-A grant or contract awarded under subsection (a) or (b) shall be for a period of 3 years.
+A grant or contract awarded under subsection (a) or (b) shall be for a period of not less than 3 years.

 (d)